akulakov/resumes/resume.md

 https://github.com/akulakov

-A software architect with 7 years of professional experience.
+A software developer with 7 years of professional experience.

-Skills
+Qualifications
 ---

-Python, Django, JQuery, PostgreSQL, CSS, HTML, AWS, celery.
+Python, Django, jQuery, PostgreSQL, CSS, HTML, AWS, Celery, Javascript.

 Professional Experience
 ---

+### Oct 2016 - Feb 2017: Medical Knowledge Group, Python / Django dev
+* same as below but on part-time contracting basis

-### Jan 2015 - Present: Medical Knowledge Group, Python / Django dev
+### Jan 2015 - May 2016: Medical Knowledge Group, Python / Django dev

-* Designed and maintained multiple internal and external web sites providing dashboards, analytics, scheduling, email funtionality.
+* Designed and maintained multiple internal and external web sites providing dashboards, analytics, scheduling, email functionality.

-* Designed and implemented REST APIs for iOS app and single-page web apps.
+* Designed and implemented RESTful APIs for iOS app and single-page web apps.

-* Lead an effort to optimize and refactor a machine learning system implemented in C++, resulting in 32% performance improvement.
+* Led an effort to optimize and refactor a machine learning system implemented in C++, resulting in 58% performance improvement.

-* Assisted other developers with debugging, unit testing and maintaining existing sites and designing new sites / APIs.
+* Assisted other developers with debugging and maintaining existing sites and designing new sites / APIs.

-* Designed and implemented unit tests and documentation for new sites; improved test coverage of existing sites.

-### 2015: Django contributions

-* ~10 commits accepted for Django 1.9: https://github.com/django/django/commits?author=akulakov

 ### Jan 2013: Freelance programming

-* Designed a linguistic sound (phoneme) translation processing system.
+* Designed a linguistic sound (phoneme-based) translation system.

 ### Jan 2009 – ~Jan 2015: Contracting work for PreFab software and Gen9